abel-navarro/compute-ha-presentation/markdown/testing.md

 <!-- .slide: data-state="normal" id="create-vm" -->
 ## Create a VM

-Let's create a VM to check evacuation/resurrection works
+Let's create a VM to check evacuation/resurrection works.
+Connect to one of the controller nodes.

 ```sh
 source .openrc